 For a deeper understanding...

-To understand more about the origin of the land grant system within the backdrop of the transcontinental railroad, please read Stephen Ambrose's excellent book, Nothing Like It in the World: The Men Who Built the Transcontinental Railroad, 1863-1869.
+To understand more about the origin of the land grant system within the backdrop of the first transcontinental railroad, I suggest Stephen Ambrose's excellent book, Nothing Like It in the World: The Men Who Built the Transcontinental Railroad, 1863-1869.

-This is a wonderfully written book that I recommend to anyone interested in this fascinating period of American history, even if your specialty lies elsewhere.
-The perspective is insightful, and the book is so exciting that you will find it hard to put down.
+This is a wonderfully written book that I recommend to anyone interested in this fascinating period of American history, even if your interests lie elsewhere.
+Ambrose's perspective is insightful, and his book is exciting, so some will find it hard to put down.